-To these settlers, who were steeped in Puritan beliefs, the formation of the New Haven Colony must have been seen as the re-creation of eternally repeating Biblical types.
-Persecuted in their homeland and cast out into the harsh New England wilderness, the Puritans’ narrative had clear parallels to the Book of Exodus.
+To these settlers, the formation of the New Haven Colony was seen as the re-creation of eternally repeating Biblical types.
+Persecuted in their homeland and cast out into the harsh New England wilderness, the Puritans’ narrative had parallels to the Book of Exodus.
 New Haven’s founders may have viewed the defeat of the Pequot tribes as God’s preparation of the land for their settlement, similar to how God had cleared the land in anticipation of the arriving Israelites:

 “Behold, I send an Angel before thee, to keep thee in the way, and so bring thee to the place which I have prepared.

 But if thou harken unto his voice, and do all that I speak, then I will be an enemy unto thine enemies, and will afflict them that afflict thee.

 I will send my fear before thee, and will destroy all the people among whom thou shalt go; and I will make all thine enemies turn their backs unto thee.” -Exodus 23:20, 22, 27